Exploring Your Options

 For informationon your rights when seeking mental health services at college, refer to the Bazelon Center for Mental Health Law's "Campus Mental Health: Know Your Rights."

-For more information on documentation, review the University of Maryland's Guidelines for Documentation of Disability and the Association on Higher Education and Disability’s (AHEAD) Best Practices Resource .
+For more information on documentation, review the University of Maryland's Guidelines for Documentation of Disability.
 Students will need to identify what specific documentation is required from the school they are planning to attend.
 This is usually posted on the website for the Disability Support Services Office but may sometimes be found in academic support offices or student success centers.

 For information on requesting accommodations when taking the Scholastic Assessment Test (SAT), Preliminary SAT (PSAT), or Advanced Placement Program (AP) exams please contact the College Board’s website for Students with Disabilities.
 For information on requesting accommodations when taking the American College Testing Assessment (ACT), contact the ACT Services for Students with Disabilities.
 Students may be asked to submit documentation (not including the IEP) and are encouraged to apply for accommodations as early as possible prior to registering for an exam.